-As the first official Ryujin Katana review on SBG was written by me with the possibility of adding these swords at a later date to the SBG Sword Store, it's natural to be skeptical of whether or not the Ryujin Katana review there is actually legitimate.
+As the first official Ryujin Katana review on SBG was written by our sites editor and chief (yours truly) when we were evaluating if they were truly worthy of adding to the SBG Sword Store, it's natural to be skeptical of whether or not the Ryujin Katana review there is actually legitimate.

-So here's an impartial third party review by a SBG member and martial arts practitioner to compare to my review and see how it stacks up - starting with his YouTube video review and progressing through to a final conclusion.
+So here's an impartial third party review by a SBG member and martial arts practitioner to compare to my review and see how it stacks up!

 Review by SBG member Ealdos

 As an iaido practitioner and Japanese sword enthusiast, I wanted to buy a katana that met the following criteria:

 the tsuka, I wasn’t picky about length and color, as I planned to

 modify it and re-wrap it to my own preference anyways.
 I wanted a sword

 that would be mine; that I could use for iai and tameshigiri, not one

 that I would sell in a year or two.
 So my priority was on the blade

 I purchased this sword full price at the SBG Sword Store in 2018.